Mission & History

 With the continued growth of its assets, the foundation in 1980 approved an allocation of $4 million to establish the Luce Fund for American Art, which later in the 1980s was designated as the American Art Program.
 Following the death of Henry R. Luce’s widow, Clare Boothe Luce, in 1987, the foundation received a bequest totaling over $60 million with a single purpose: “to encourage women to enter, study, graduate and teach in the natural sciences, in engineering, in computer science and in mathematics.”
 The Clare Boothe Luce Program has funded scholarships, fellowships, and professorships for women students and professors since 1989.

 In 2000, again in response to increased resources, the board launched a five-year, $30 million initiative in environmental studies, focusing on American higher education and non-governmental organizations.
-Over the next three years, the board voted to phase out two of its long-standing programs, Public Affairs and the Henry R. Luce Professorships; and in 2005, to honor the values and vision of Henry R. Luce in addressing an urgent contemporary issue, the Board approved a new initiative in religion and international affairs.
+Over the next three years, the board voted to phase out two of its long-standing programs, Public Affairs and the Henry R. Luce Professorships; and in 2005, to honor the values and vision of Henry R. Luce in addressing an urgent contemporary issue, the Board approved a new initiative in religion in international affairs.

 Since its creation in 1936, the Luce Foundation has made more than $600 million in grants, and more than $350 million of these were approved in the past decade.